Modern extreme value statistics for Utopian extremes: Methodology

-We seek an estimator for exceedance probabilities in high-dimensional multivariate random vectors $\mathbf{Y}\in\mathbb{R}^d$, as described in Section~\ref{sec:data:multi}.
-While scalable parametric models for high-dimensional multivariate extremes do exist, as exemplified by \cite{lederer2023extremes} and the review by \cite{engelke2021sparse}, they often impose restrictive assumptions about extremal dependence in $\mathbf{Y}$, particularly as the dimension $d$ grows large.
+where $s_j,j=1,2,$ is the $(1-\phi_j)$-quantile of the standard Gumbel distribution with $\phi_1=1/300$ and $\phi_2=12\phi_1$.
+Hence, $p_3$ corresponds to an exceedance probability with all components of $\mathbf{Y}$ being equally extreme, i.e., concurrently exceeding the same marginal quantile, whilst, for $p_4$, the first 25 components of $\mathbf{Y}$ exceed a higher quantile, i.e., are more extreme, than the latter 25 components. }Thus, we seek an estimator for exceedance probabilities of high-dimensional multivariate random vectors $\mathbf{Y}\in\mathbb{R}^d$.
+While scalable parametric models for high-dimensional multivariate extremes do exist, as exemplified by \cite{engelke2021sparse} and \cite{lederer2023extremes}, they often impose restrictive assumptions about extremal dependence in $\mathbf{Y}$, particularly as the dimension $d$ grows large.
 Examples include regular or hidden regular variation \citep{resnick2002hidden}.
 As our goal is point estimation of exceedance probabilities, rather than a full characterisation of the joint upper tail of $\mathbf{Y}$, we choose instead to use a non-parametric estimator for exceedance probabilities that makes few assumptions on the joint upper tails.
 In particular, we adopt the non-parametric multivariate tail probability estimator proposed by \cite{krupskii2019nonparametric}.